How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 • Feedback rate: To what extent are users offering input on their experience?

-• User retention: How many users remain engaged and for how long?
+• User retention: How many users remain engaged after 7, 14, or 30 days?

 Regardless of the KPIs you choose, they should be objective and measurable.
-Setting KPIs lays the groundwork for data-driven decisions about future iterations.
-Positive responses to some features may justify further refinement while low-performing features might be tossed out or replaced.
+Setting KPIs lays the groundwork for data-driven decisions about future iterations, helping you decide whether your MVP is doing its job and giving investors concrete traction metrics to evaluate.

 Learn more about mobile app KPIs →